meganz/mpenc_doc/source/topics.rst

 Topics
 ======

-This chapter describes the goals for our messaging protocol, the constraints we chose, and a discussion of the issues that occur under these contexts.
+This chapter states the goals for our messaging protocol, the constraints we chose, and discusses the issues that occur under these contexts.

 Security goals
 ==============